snakemake/snakemake/docs/executing/cloud.rst

 **Autoscaling and Task Distribution**

-The azure batch executor supports autoscaling of the batch nodes by including the flag --az-batch-enable-autoscale.
+The azure batch executor supports autoscaling of the batch nodes by including the flag ``--az-batch-enable-autoscale``.
 This flag sets the initial dedicated node count of the pool to zero, and re-evaluates the number of nodes to be spun up or down based on the number of remaining tasks to run over a five minute interval.
 Since five minutes is the smallest allowed interval for azure batch autoscaling, this feature becomes more useful for long running jobs.
 For more information on azure batch autoscaling configuration, see: https://learn.microsoft.com/en-us/azure/batch/batch-automatic-scaling.

-For shorter running jobs it might be more cost/time effective to set VM size with more cores `BATCH_POOL_VM_SIZE` and increase the number of `BATCH_TASKS_PER_NODE`.
+For shorter running jobs it might be more cost/time effective to set VM size with more cores (`BATCH_POOL_VM_SIZE`) and increase the number of `BATCH_TASKS_PER_NODE`.
 Or, if you want to keep tasks running on separate nodes, you can set a larger number for `BATCH_POOL_NODE_COUNT`.
 It may require experimentation to find the most efficient/cost effective task distribution model for your use case depending on what you are optimizing for.
 For more details on limitations of azure batch node / task distribution see: https://learn.microsoft.com/en-us/azure/batch/batch-parallel-node-tasks.